iPhones, gadgets, shoes: UAE parents spend up to Dh5,000 on kids' peer pressure demands

 Some parents in the UAE have voiced concerns that peer pressure among schoolchildren is leading to increased financial strain.
 Some parents said they spend as much as Dh3,000 monthly to meet their children’s demands for the latest gadgets, clothes, and accessories.

 Initially, Muhammed’s requests were polite.
-However, as time passed, they turned into demand, and Saeed finally gave in and purchased an iPhone 16 that cost him nearly Dh5,200.
+However, as time passed, they turned into demand, with Saeed finally giving in and purchasing an iPhone 16 that cost him nearly Dh5,200.
 “It was not a planned expense, but he kept feeling out of place in front of his friends,” said Saeed, an engineer at a construction.
 “We didn’t want him to go through that.”

 For Saeed, it’s not just about buying gadgets, it’s about the growing pressure to ensure their children don’t feel excluded.
 “We are trying to teach him the value of money, but this peer pressure is overwhelming,” Saeed added.
 And the spending didn’t stop there: “After a few days, he asked for earphones and other gadgets.
 That’s when I had to put my foot down.”